Publications

 Navigating Vagueness: Rule-Following and The Scope of Trust

-Forthcoming in the Philosophical Quarterly [penultimate] [final] In this paper, I address a fundamental challenge in the philosophy of trust: how to account for trustee discretion in scenarios that fall outside explicitly defined expectations.
-I argue that this challenge reveals vagueness as an inherent feature of trusting relationships, often leading to disagreements between trustors and trustees.
-To resolve this, I propose a novel account of trust grounded in rule-following, shifting the object of trust from particular actions to adherence to rules constitutive of relationships.
-By focusing on relationships and their constitutive rules, I provide here a framework for understanding and minimizing disagreements through communication and engaged practice.
-Furthermore, I argue this framework sheds light on the dynamics of trust-related reactive attitudes, in particular, distinguishing between betrayal and mere disappointment. |
+Forthcoming in the Philosophical Quarterly [penultimate] [final] In this paper, I argue vagueness about expectations is as an inherent feature of trusting relationships, often leading to disagreements between trustors and trustees.
+To resolve this, I propose a novel account of trust grounded in rule-following, shifting the object of trust from particular actions to adherence to rules constitutive of relationships, and providing a framework for understanding and minimizing disagreements through communication and engaged practice. |

 |